HAWAIʻI ELECTRONIC FILING & SERVICE RULES

 Rule 12.
 CONTENT OF THE NOTICE OF ELECTRONIC FILING

-1.3.
-Document means pleading, motion, exhibit, order, judgment, decree, or other form of written communication or memorialization whether prepared on paper or electronically, including electronic documents, electronic forms, electronic templates, and electronic reports.
+Document means pleading, motion, exhibit, order, judgment, notice, decree, or other form of written communication or memorialization whether prepared on paper or electronically, including electronic documents, electronic forms, electronic templates, and electronic reports.

-1.6.
-Electronic signature means the name of the JEFS user, or a judge or justice, typed in the space usually reserved for a handwritten signature and preceded by "/s/," see Rule 5.1 of these rules; or for a judge or justice, the image of a handwritten signature, see, e.g., Rule 36(e) of the Hawai‘i Rules of Appellate Procedure.
+Electronic signature means the name of the attorney or self-represented party JEFS user, or a judge or justice, or a clerk of the court typed in the space usually reserved for a handwritten signature and preceded by "/s/," see Rule 5.1 of these rules; or for a judge or justice, the image of a handwritten signature, see, e.g., Rule 36(e) of the Hawai‘i Rules of Appellate Procedure.